 Although entity participants in the data collection effort provided little information about the nature of their dam infrastructure, TCEQ data on year of construction indicates that many may be due for maintenance, rehabilitation or even retirement.
 Figure 1.23 provides cumulative totals of dams by county.
 The stacked colors represent the number of dams by decade of construction.
 According to the data provided by TCEQ, the majority of the region's dams were built between 1950 and 1980.
 This is because of federal funding, which provided funds for 50-year infrastructure, most of which has already surpassed this timeframe, creating age and funding challenges.
-Absent a full picture of the condition of the region's dams, this assessment considers year of construction, which is available for the majority of the dams.
+Absent a full picture of the condition of the region's dams.
 In the Trinity Region, over 90 percent of dams were built between 1951-1980.
 The 1960s were the most prolific period of dam building in the region, when over 43 percent were constructed.
 The percentage of dams built between 1951-1960 and 1971-1980 are the next largest, at about 30 percent and 17 percent, respectively.